 Deloitte stands somewhere in the middle between Gartner and McKinsey in terms of how many options to update a legacy system it recognizes.
 There are five you can choose from:

-Replacing involves either developing a new system or installing a canned solution, which may also include data migration from the original software.
+Replacing involves either developing a new custom software system or installing a canned solution, which may also include data migration from the original software.

 In case you no longer need the legacy software because of consolidation of applications or because it no longer holds actual data — remove it.